cryptpad/blog/posts/status-march-2021.md

 - spreadsheet
 - roadmap
 cover: /images/roadmap-kanban.png
+summary: "This month we released two versions of CryptPad, 4.2 and 4.3.
+Both improved CryptPad's stability and performance"
 ---

 This month we released two versions of CryptPad, 4.2 and 4.3.
 Both improved CryptPad's stability and performance: